getodk/docs/docs/launch-collect-from-app.rst

 This displays a list of forms and allows the user to select one and fill it.

-Similarly for an instance of the form:
+Similarly, for an instance of the form:

 .. code-block:: java